ramieeee/paper_review/(Paper Review) DeepSeek LLMScaling Open-Source Language Models with Longtermism.md

 It has not been a long time since DeepSeek was released.
 It was indeed a shock to those who are in AI industry.
 I was not familiar with LLM’s algorithm and the computing resource usage of the LLMs.
-All I was doing was to deal with the LLM APIs for developers to build pipelines for automation.
+All I was doing was toutilise the LLM APIs for developers to build pipelines for automation.
 Other than that, nothing much was to consider.
 When DeepSeek stroke the LLM industry, people eagerly talked about the algorithm and how light the model is compared to the other models such as GPT from OpenAI and Llama from Meta.
-I would like to meticulously analyze DeepSeek, especially how it was designed to conserve memory usage and how they used dataset to train the model.
+I would like to meticulously analyze DeepSeek, especially how it was designed to distill with open source models and how they used dataset to train the model.

 # Abstract
 In the paper, two reasoning models are introduced: DeepSeek-R1-Zero and DeepSeek-R1.
 DeepSeek-R1-Zero seemed to be a model before supervised fine-tuning, which I think is generally known as a simple fine-tuning with _question-answer_ or _command-return_ pattern training.